Goemon-xyz/goemon-anoma/README.md

 - Use solvers to aggregate liquidity across multiple dexes

-### Run Juvix code locally
+### Run Goemon POC node locally

 - Clone this repo and install Juvix 0.6.9-8b06157 and anoma node.
 Also install juvix extension in VS Code.

-- Run `juvix build` which installs and compiles all the dependencies.

-- To compile the code and see output run `juvix compile GoemonIntent.juvix -o GoemonIntent` or click play button from extension which compiles and runs anoma code.
+- Change directory to node `cd SimpleIntentNode`

+- Follow the commands in makefile to test it.

+- Start anoma node with `make anoma-start` and run this to test all intents `make test-workflow`